 “You are the place where God chose to dwell…and the spiritual life is nothing more or less than to allow that space to exist where God can dwell, to create the space where his glory can manifest itself.”

 As I contemplated the beauty of this dwelling place, I closed my eyes, crossed my hands over my heart and sort of disappeared into a blissful silent atmosphere.
 Before long, a song about dwellings bubbled up into consciousness.
-It was the first classical song I had performed in high school for a solo contest called “How Lovely Are Thy Dwellings” by Samuel Liddle.
+It was the first classical song I had performed in high school for a recital called “How Lovely Are Thy Dwellings” by Samuel Liddle.
 Maybe you know it.
 The lyrics are from Psalm 84.

 While I had not thought of the song or psalm in many years, those notes and lyrics were anchored securely, and I began to sing it soulfully with my eyes closed.